 Next, create small groups of four students (two sets of partners).
 Ask the group to create a consensus model to explain why each of these constellations are only visible during one season.
-Remind students consensus doesn't mean that the group is in complete agreement; it means they have reached decisions about what they can "live with" because the ideas most important to the group members (supported by evidence) are represented on the model.
+Remind students that consensus doesn't mean that the group is in complete agreement; it means they have reached decisions about what they can "live with" because the ideas most important to the group members (supported by evidence) are represented on the model.

 As you walk around the room, you might ask students the same questions you did when they were working individually:

-Again, encourage students to use words, pictures and symbols to communicate their ideas.
+Again, encourage students to use words, pictures, and symbols to communicate their ideas.

 Give student groups an opportunity to revise their models based on observations of other groups' models and feedback they received.

 NSTA has created a Why can we see Scorpius only in summer? collection of resources to support teachers and families using this task.
-If you're an NSTA member, you can add this collection to your library by clicking Add to my library (near top of page).
+If you're an NSTA member, you can add this collection to your library by clicking Add to My Library (near top of page).